Sampurnanand: Life

-As a reformist governor of Rajasthan he promoted the idea of Sanganer’s no-bars prison.
+As a reformist governor of Rajasthan he promoted the idea of Sanganer's no-bars prison.
 In this open prison convicts live with their families, go out to work and pay taxes for water and electricity.
-Sampurnanand believed that crime should not be looked at as an act of revenge but as an act of reformation.
+Sampurnanand believed that State's punishment should not be an act of revenge but rather an act of reformation.
 Life imprisonment is like a death sentence for a convict as it results in a separation from family and friends.
 The Rajasthan government started the Sri Sampurnanand Khula Bandi Shivir (open jail), named after the governor, on an experimental basis in 1963.